TRAVEL GUIDE TO LAKE CAUMASEE, FLIMS

-You should know that Graubünden is one of the most scenic places in Switzerland, and train riding in Graubünden is one of the highlights of a Switzerland trip, and so I knew that it was time to discover more of Graubünden – and the trip to Flims was a great day trip.
+You should know that Graubünden is one of the most scenic places in Switzerland, and train riding in Graubünden is one of the highlights of a Switzerland trip, so I knew that it was time to discover more of Graubünden – and the trip to Flims was a great day trip.

 How to Get to Flims Caumasee

-You can take a train to Chur, and from there, take the yellow Postauto (those buses drive in the mountains) and get off at the Flims Caumasee bus station.
+Public Transportation: You can take a train to Chur, and from there, take the yellow Postauto (those buses drive in the mountains) to Flims Waldhaus and get off at the Flims Caumasee bus station.
 The Swiss Travel Pass covers all of the costs.

-In Flims, there are a couple of nice-looking hotels.
+In Flims are a couple of nice-looking hotels.
 When I walked around, I saw the Sunstar Alpine Hotel just a stone‘s throw away from the Caumasee.

 Where to Eat in Flims

-Along the promenade, there are also lots of different restaurants and bars for every taste and budget.
-If you hike, you´ll find restaurants at Caumasee, the Rhine Gorge, as well as at Crestasee.
+In Flims, there is a promenade, and there are also lots of different restaurants and bars for every taste and budget.
+If you hike, you´ll find restaurants at Caumasee offering snacks and drinks.

-Once you are at the Caumasee bus station, you just hike a few meters (5 minutes) down and you´ll have an amazing view of Caumasee already.
+Once you are at the Caumasee bus station (or car park), you hike a few meters (5 minutes) down, and you´ll have an amazing view of Caumasee already.

-But before I go into detail, let´s keep talking about that view: Caumasee is a mountain lake in more than 1000 meters above sea level, and the lake itself is surrounded by mountains.
+Let´s keep talking about that view: Caumasee is a mountain lake in more than 1000 meters above sea level, and mountains surround the lake itself.
 So it does not come as a surprise that the lake is AMAZING.
 It is surrounded by forest on three sides, and in the middle of the lake, you can see a wooded island.

 The color is just impressive, and looking at it from above made me fall head over heels in love with one of the most beautiful lakes in Switzerland.